dongliang3571/Java-Notes/README.md

 https://dzone.com/articles/keep-your-secrets-away-from-code-consul-spring-boo

+The consul config is given the **highest priority** by default.
+You can set `spring.cloud.config.override-none=true` and it will make external config the lowest priority.
+You can set `spring.cloud.config.override-system-properties=false` which will put them below system properties, which will also make cli args higher priority.

 #### Bootstrap.xml vs. Application.xml

 the configuration properties of the bootstrap context load **before** the configuration properties of the application context.